trickyck/ba-dnd-adventures/_posts/2025-06-27-welcome-to-the-knights-of-realms.md

 The journey there was mostly uneventful.
 War has ravaged the land, and those farmsteads that weren’t burnt to the ground were abandoned and left for nature to reclaim.
 A few patrols, easily avoided, were encountered on the way.

-After four days of walking, you started to see signs of habitation - smoke from cooking fires, the distant lowing of sheep, and an occasional whistle if a shepherd calling his dog.
+After four days of walking, you started to see signs of habitation - smoke from cooking fires, the distant lowing of sheep, and an occasional whistle of a shepherd calling his dog.

 Crossing through the tumbled fells of the Thornwych Hills you rounded a bend in the road and came upon an ambush in progress.